AlBel123/AlBel123/README.md

 - 👋 Hi, I’m @AlBel123
-- 👀 I’m interested in Websites development, Python, HTML, CSS, Javascript
+- 👀 I’m interested in Websites development, Python, HTML, CSS, JavaScript
 - 🌱 I’m currently studying at College for Software Development
 - 💞️ I’m looking to collaborate on interesting projects for Web and Software development
 - 📫 How to reach me: email clyde20349619@gmail.com